arqam-dev/CodeWithArqam/concepts/node.md

 <expand title="Profiling in nodeJS">
 ## Profiling in nodeJS

-- **Purpose:** Analyze application performance to identify bottlenecks
+- **Purpose:** Analyze application performance to identify bottlenecks and optimize code execution
+- **What is a Profiler:**
+  - Monitors code execution and tracks performance metrics
+  - Records how many times code is executed
+  - Identifies hot paths (frequently executed code)
+  - Works with V8's JIT compiler: when same code runs multiple times, profiler passes it to JIT compiler for optimization
+  - JIT compiler replaces bytecode with optimized machine code for better performance
 - **Methods:**
   1. **CPU Profiling:**
      - `node --prof app.js` - Generates `isolate-*.log` file